 which can be arbitrarily small when taking $C$ sufficiently large.
-Indeed, using Lebesgue's theorem in the definition of $F_C$, for any fixed $\frx$, $\lim_{C \to \infty}F_C(\frx) =0$ and then, using again Lebesgue's theorem, $\lim_{C \to \infty}\pi(F_C) =0$.
-Finally, \eqref{eq:lgn_xik} is proved.
-The proof of {\em i)} follows.
+Indeed, using Lebesgue's theorem in the definition of $F_C$, for any fixed $\frx$, $\lim_{C \to\infty}F_C(\frx) =0$ and then, again using Lebesgue's theorem, $\lim_{C \to\infty}\pi (F_C) =0$.
+Finally, (\ref{eq:lgn_xik}) is proved.
+The proof of (i) follows.

-We now consider {\em ii)}.
+We now consider (ii).
 Without loss of generality, we assume that $\pi(h)=0$.
 Write

-By \eqref{eq:lgn_xik}, the denominator of the rhs converges in probability to $1/\pi(p)$.
-Thus, by Slutsky's Lemma, we only need to prove a CLT for the numerator of the rhs.
-Set $U_{M,i}:=M^{-1/2}\hat\xi_i^k h(\frx_i)$ and write:
+By (\ref{eq:lgn_xik}), the denominator of the right-hand side converges in probability to $1/\pi(p)$.
+Thus, by Slutsky's lemma, we only need to prove a central limit theorem for the numerator of the right-hand side.
+Define $U_{M,i}:=M^{-1/2}\hat\xi_i^k h(\frx_i)$ and write